 Modern convenience has generally changed the nature of dating by offering the chance for almost immediate connection.
 Through internet dating, individuals can potentially meet and connect with a wider range of people than ever before.
 On many online dating platforms, people may feel more comfortable expressing themselves and exploring different types of relationships.

-This level of accessibility has also created a new form of etiquette around dating in many cases.
+This level of flexibility has also created a new form of etiquette around dating in many cases.
 While establishing boundaries may still be relevant, the amount of time it takes to get to know someone can be much shorter due to the immediacy with which you can make a connection.

 In a world where relationships often move at lightning speeds, it can be important to remember that you must still respect yourself and others when interacting with potential partners.
 Though the rules may have changed, the expectations and standards of behavior should generally remain the same.